 Uwe is a Social Program Market Development Executive at IBM Cúram with responsibility for Labour, Employability and Welfare.
 He is responsible for strategic initiatives in this market, representing IBM Cúram at industry conferences and events and developing IBM position papers on emerging initiatives and trends in Labour, Employability and Welfare.

 His career includes 9 years as an executive civil servant in the Federal Agency of Employment (BA) in Germany.
 Based in the Nuremberg Headquarters, Uwe was part of the largest public administration transformation since the Second World War.
 He worked on the strategic implementation of the federal programs ‘Agenda 2010’ and ‘Hartz-Laws’ reforming this arm of social security.

-On joining BA, Uwe worked in the Management Office for the ‘Virtual Labour Market (VAM)’ reform project which involved complete Business Process Reengineering.
+On joining BA, Uwe worked for the ‘Virtual Labour Market (VAM)’ reform project which involved complete Business Process Reengineering.
 Next he became Assistant Area Director of Finance, Budgeting and Accounting and also managed the feasibility study of the large SAP implementation project replacing the existing 50 Finance and HR systems.
 Continuing to work in the area of BA overall strategy, he was deeply involved in the alignment of the 3rd reform phase in the ‘Market Innovation and Prevention Initiatives’ including the German basic social security (SGB II) restructuring project of Subsistence guarantee.
 In his subsequent position Uwe was responsible for the implementation and deployment of the 2015 IT-Strategy in the BA-IT Strategy business unit.